All of the Studio Ghibli movies, ranked

-Isao Takahata’s legendary tear-jerker stands a bit apart from the rest of Studio Ghibli’s work.
-This is partly a result of the film’s slightly different licensing, which makes Grave of the Fireflies available to stream on Hulu while the rest are together on HBO Max.
+Isao Takahata's legendary tear-jerker stands a bit apart from the rest of Studio Ghibli's work.
+This is partly a result of the film's slightly different licensing, which makes Grave of the Fireflies unavailable on HBO Max unlike the rest of the Ghibli filmography.
 But on top of that, the film is also a heartbreaking inversion of the typical Ghibli formula.

 2. My Neighbor Totoro (1988)

-It’s fascinating to consider that My Neighbor Totoro and Grave of the Fireflies were originally presented in theaters as a double feature, because it’s hard to imagine two more starkly opposite takes on similar material.
-While Grave of the Fireflies takes a morbid delight in using the terrors of the adult world to smash the illusions of childhood, My Neighbor Totoro treasures and protects that innocence.
+It's fascinating to consider that My Neighbor Totoro and Grave of the Fireflies were originally presented in theaters as a double feature, because it's hard to imagine two more starkly opposite takes on similar material.
+While Grave of the Fireflies is a morbid examination of the way the terrors of the adult world smash the illusions of childhood, My Neighbor Totoro treasures and protects that innocence.
 This film barely has a plot, much less a villain, but how many kids imagine dastardly foes when daydreaming in the backyard?

 1. Princess Mononoke (1997)